adrybakov/rad-tools/docs/source/tb2j_plotter.rst

     Whenever to keep both bonds.

-    In TB2J file there is two bonds for the pair of atom 1 and atom 2: from 1 to 2 and from 2 to 1 (when R = (0, 0, 0)).
+    In TB2J file there are two bonds for the pair of atom 1 and atom 2: from 1 to 2 and from 2 to 1 (when R = (0, 0, 0)).
 Isotropic and
     anisotropic exchange and distance usially are exactly the same.
     DMI vector have the same module and opposite directions.